Introduction

 Example: AI Receptionist

-Suppose a business receives 1,000 calls per month.
+Suppose a business gets 1,000 calls per month.

 - 15% of calls are missed